The fountain of the Moor | Turismo Roma

 The fountain of the Moro (Moor) is fed by the Acqua Vergine and situated on the Southern side of Piazza Navona, in front of Palazzo Pamphilj.

-The portasanta marble basin built by Giacomo della Porta in 1575, under Gregory XIII Boncompagni (1572-1585), was decorated with groups of tritons, dragons and masks built by16th-century artists (Egidio della Riviera, Taddeo Landini, Simone Moschini, and Giacobbe Silla Longhi) and designed by Giacomo della Porta himself, replaced in 1874 with copies by Luigi Amici.
+The portasanta marble basin built by Giacomo Della Porta in 1575, under Gregory XIII Boncompagni (1572-1585), was decorated with groups of tritons, dragons and masks built by16th-century artists (Egidio della Riviera, Taddeo Landini, Simone Moschini, and Giacobbe Silla Longhi) and designed by Giacomo della Porta himself, replaced in 1874 with copies by Luigi Amici.

 Innocent X Pamphilj (1644-1655) commissioned the renovation of the 16th-century fountain to Gian Lorenzo Bernini, who built a basin that followed the design of the previous one.
 A statue sculpted by Giannantonio Mari and designed by Bernini was placed at the centre in 1655.
 It represents a moor holding a dauphin’s tail in his hands and with the dauphin’s head coming out from between the leg’s of the statue and pouring water.